orzechowskid/i18next-react-postprocessor/README.md

       );
     }

+or, if you're using it in more than just a few places, it might be worth adding it to i18next's init options:

+    i18next
+      .use(new ReactPostprocessor())
+      .init({
+        postProcess: [ `reactPostprocessor` ]
+      });

+    // now you don't need to specify "postProcess: 'reactPostprocessor'" when calling i18next.t

 the postprocessor by default looks for tokens delimited by `<angleyBrackets>` to perform interpolation of React elements:

     i18next
       .use(new ReactPostprocessor())
       .init({
         lng: `en`,
+        postProcess: [ `reactPostprocessor` ],
         resources: {
           en: {
             translation: {